WinterSnowfall/wookiee_unicaster/README.md

 ### Does it have any requirements?

-Run it on a potato (as long as it runs Linux).
+Run it on a potato.
 Profiling has shown that ~98% of its execution time will be spent on waiting (aka idling) to receive UDP packets.

 Also ensure ports starting from **23001** and above are open on both the server and the client, since they will be used for UDP packet relaying and NAT punch-through (incremental port numbers will be used for multiple remote peers: 23002 will be used as well when configuring 2 remote peers, 23003 as well for 3 peers etc).
 Ports in the **23101+** range also need to be unused/available on the client (there's no requirement for them to be open, since they will only be used as points of origin to locally relay traffic onto the end destination).

+### Does it work on Windows?

+Yes.
+Windows is officially supported in client mode and I've briefly tested it to confirm everything works as expected.
+Server mode should also work on Windows, but isn't officially supported.
+Performance is expected to be better on Linux in both cases, so you'll have to "pick your poison" if you're not a friend of ol' Tux (either become friends or trudge through the molasses of Windows).
+The neat little bash setup script I've provided as an example also won't ever work on Windows, so you'll have to configure things manually if you insist on going down this route.

+I strongly recommend the use of [WinPython](https://winpython.github.io/) if you're planning to run the Wookiee Unicaster in client mode directly on Windows, but the official CPython installer/environment may work as well.

+**Note:** Remember that you'll have to use **CTRL + BREAK** in order to terminate the script (instead of **CTRL + C** on Linux).

+### What about macOS?

+What about it?
+I expect the Wookiee Unicaster to work on macOS as well, but your milage may vary.
+I won't be able to test it or officially support it.

 ### Does every UDP-based Direct IP multiplayer game out there work?